 "At this point, you've had 17 previous studies done in seven countries, three different continents, involving hundreds of thousands of children," Dr. Paul Offit, director of the Vaccine Education Center at Children's Hospital of Philadelphia, told CNN.
 He was not involved in the new study.
 "I think it's fair to say a truth has emerged."

-Editor's note: This article has been updated since it was originally published in January 2019.
+Editor's note: This article has been updated with new information since it was originally published in January 2019.